Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Consequences for Expressive Power of

 To make practical use of the (generally vague) separability property, we have to restrict our domain to so called unsplittable tree-models, as follows.

 Assume $T$ is a tree-model of a graph $G$, and $B$ is a limb of $v\in V(T)$, such that $W$ is the set of leaves of $B$.
-We say that a tree-model $T'$ is obtained from $T$ by {\em splitting $B$ along} $X\subseteq W$ if a disjoint copy $B'$ of $B$ with the same parent $v$ is added into $T$, and then $B$ is restricted to the Steiner tree of $W\sem X$ while $B'$ is restricted to the Steiner tree of $X'$ (the corresponding copy of $X$).
+We say that a tree-model $T'$ is obtained from $T$ by {\em splitting $B$ along} $X\subseteq W$ if a disjoint copy $B'$ of $B$ with the same parent $v$ is added into $T$, and then $B$ is restricted to all its root-to-leaf paths ending in $W\sem X$ while $B'$ is restricted to all such paths ending in $X'$ (the corresponding copy of~$X$).
 A tree-model $T$ is {\em splittable} if some limb in $T$ can be split along some subset $X$, making a tree-model $T'$ which represents the same graph $G$ as $T$ does.
 A tree-model is {\em unsplittable} if it is not splittable.
 Notice that any tree-model can be turned into an unsplittable one; simply since the splitting process {\em must end} eventually.

 An {\em unsplittable shrub interpretation} $J$ is an interpretation satisfying Definition~\ref{def:shrubinterpret} with the target class $\cf U$ containing only trees of unsplittable tree-models.
 We also implicitly assume that the threshold function $f$ in the definition of `$f$-reduce' is always at least~$2$.
 Then we claim: